FravBox/YagCCs/Tag System Channel/readme.md

 <li>If you want to change the author of a tag later, I had to code an extra command for that.
 See it in /extras/change tag author.yag</li>
 <li>You must migrate ALL tags.
 If you stop partway through, the system will break and you will have to "delete all" before you can continue.</li>
 <li>Migration and "delete all" do not alter your old tags in any way.</li>
+<li><b>Known issue:</b> Aliases on individual tags can get a little screwy sometimes, especially if your tags have characters not allowed in the current system.
+Manually editing the tags once they have been migrated will fix it (through the button management; no coding necessary).
 </ul>
 </details>